 Push onion mix to the sides, raise heat to high and add the shrimp, cooking until almost all the shrimp have curled up, a few minutes at most.

 Add the herbs, toss and cook for a moment.
 Add the Pernod and cook until almost evaporated, then add the lemon juice.
 Swirl and add the butter.
-Swirl the pan until sauce has come together.
+Swirl the pan until the sauce has come together.

 Season with salt and pepper.
 Serve immediately with extra lemon slices and bread for dipping.